ag-grid/ag-grid/README.md

 ## 🛠️ Customisations

 AG Grid is fully customisable, both in terms of appearance and functionality.
-There are many ways in which the grid can be customised and a selection of tools to help create those customisations.
+There are many ways in which the grid can be customised and we provide a selection of tools to help create those customisations.

 ### Custom Components